1978 BDO World Darts Championship: Tournament review

 All 4 Quarter-Finals were played today, the matches still over the best of 11 legs.

 A change in the broadcasting style – and this change was here to stay.
 After many complaints the BBC decided to split the screen enabling viewer to see the player's reactions and styles of throw.
 The first quarter-final saw Conrad Daniels leave the tournament after a great first round win over Eric Bristow, Nick Virachkul going into the semi-finals a 6–4 win.

 Then came arguably one of the best games of the tournament, Evans vs. Rees.
 Evans took the first two legs in 13 darts, scoring two 180's in the first leg and a 177 in the second leg.
 Then with Rees 3–2, he took the 6th leg with scores of 137, 180, 180 & double 2 first dart, the first 10 darter on national television.
 Rees would go on to take the match with a 161 checkout for a 12 darter leg and a place against Virachkul by 6 legs to 3.
+Both players averaged over 90 during this match, which was unique for this tournament amongst the recorded averages.

 The bottom half of the draw saw Stefan Lord knock out Rab Smith in a surprising 6–3 win, whilst John Lowe continued his progress in the tournament, a 6–1 win over Tim Brown, a second 6–1 win for Lowe in the tournament so far.